Origin of the pomegranate

 Pressing of the fresh fruit in the country of cultivation

-Pomegranates do not ripen.
+Pomegranates do not ripen after harvesting.
 But when they are harvested ripe, they can dry out if they are stored too long.
 This can be recognised by the fact that the fruit loses its round shape and becomes angular, because the skin contracts as it dries out.
 To ensure that only ripe and fresh pomegranates are used for our Rabenhorst pure juice from first pressing, the fruits are pressed for us purely in the country of origin.
 This preserves as many of the natural ingredients in our Pomegranate juice as possible.

 How you can use the pomegranate